hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 You can assign Segment Values to your players using [Cloud Code](/Documentation/Configurator/Cloud Code.md):
 * For any Segment with multiple Values, you can assign a single Segment Value to a player as a Segment/Value pair.

-Here's an example of how to do this by attaching Cloud Code to AuthenticationResponse.
+Here's an example of how to do this by attaching Cloud Code to the *AuthenticationResponse*.
 We assign a Country Segment/Value pair to each player when they Authenticate on the portal:

 ```
 if(Spark.getPlayer() !== null){